alirezamirian/visular/README.md

 api exposed by core components of Visular such as `vz-diagram`.
 This way, any other special case (such as domain specific position guidelines and magnets) can be implemented with the same api.

+`vz-guideline` for example uses two basic api of the `vz-diagram`, `addOverlay()` and `addElementPositionInterceptor()` to add guidelines and intercept position of elements while they are dragging around

 # Why?
 TODO
 # Features